pudly/schmopera-hugo/content/articles/stuff-to-see-in-january.md

 categories = "Editorial"
 date = "2015-01-07T13:30:00-05:00"
 lastmod = "2015-04-12T10:43:00-04:00"
-publishDate = "2015-01-07T13:30:00-05:00"
-slug = "stuff-to-see-in-january"
-title = "Stuff to see in January"
+preamble = "<p>\n\tMy January concert-going schedule is filling up nicely.
+I offer up a quick list of stuff I'm seeing this month in Toronto, in the hopes that I'll see you guys there.\n</p>" publishDate = "2015-01-07T13:30:00-05:00" short_description = "My January concert-going schedule is filling up nicely.
+I offer up a quick list of stuff I’m seeing this month in Toronto, in the hopes that I’ll see you guys there." slug = "stuff-to-see-in-january" title = "Stuff to see in January"
 +++